 What exactly is a health coach?

 The field of health and wellness coaching is growing, yet many still ask, “what is a health coach?”
-To be honest, I’d never really understood what a health coach was before I become one myself.
+To be honest, I’d never really understood what a health coach was before I became one myself.
 So today, I’m answering that question.

 I knew of medical doctors, researchers, PhD’s, acupuncturist, even functional medicine doctors.
 I did work in healthcare after all.
 But health coaches, not so much.